List of Major League Baseball mascots: Phillie Phanatic (Philadelphia Phillies)

 Phillie Phanatic is the official mascot of the Philadelphia Phillies.
 He is a large, furry, green bi-pedal creature with a cylindrical beak containing a tongue that sticks out.
 He was created by Harrison/Erickson, who thought that the team needed a mascot similar to The San Diego Chicken.
 The character is named for the fanatical fans of the team and, according to former team owner Bill Giles, was to bring more families to Veterans Stadium, the Phillies' ballpark at the time, which had become noted for rowdiness and even violence at times.
 He can be seen riding around on an ATV at home games.
 In 2008, Forbes named the Phanatic the best mascot in sports.

+Phoebe Phanatic (Philadelphia Phillies)

+Phoebe Phanatic is the mother of the Phillie Phanatic, the official mascot of the Philadelphia Phillies.
+She is a large, furry, green bi-pedal creature with an extendable tongue.
+Phoebe is brought out on special occasions in Philadelphia, such as games on Mother's Day.

+Phred (Philadelphia Phillies)

+Phred is a secondary mascot for the Philadelphia Phillies.
+He is a furry, green bi-pedal creature with an extendable tongue, who stands about half the height of his more well-known cousin, the Phillie Phanatic.
+Phred is used only occasionally in Philadelphia.

 The Pierogis (Pittsburgh Pirates)

 The Pierogis are a series of seven people dressed in pierogi costumes that race in a promotion between innings during Pittsburgh Pirates baseball games.
-The contestants in this race include: Jalapeño Hannah (green hat), Cheese Chester (yellow), Sauerkraut Saul (red), Oliver Onion (purple), Bacon Burt (orange), Potato Pete (blue), and Pizza Penny (Red and White checkered).
+The contestants in this race include Jalapeño Hannah (green hat), Cheese Chester (yellow), Sauerkraut Saul (red), Oliver Onion (purple), Bacon Burt (orange), Potato Pete (blue), and Pizza Penny (Red and White checkered).
 The Great Pierogi Race was inspired by the Milwaukee Brewers' Sausage Race.